-19 years of experience in financial markets and real estate.
-Before joining Madison, Alex worked at Lincoln Property Company and Corus Bank.

-With the board since date

-Election of the board

-The board is elected by an election committee and appointed by the shareholders during the Annual General Shareholder Meeting (AGM), according to the Swedish Company Act (Aktiebolagslagen in Swedish).
+Election of the board The board is elected by an election committee and appointed by the shareholders during the Annual General Shareholder Meeting (AGM), according to the Swedish Company Act (Aktiebolagslagen in Swedish).
 The principal owner reviews the types of competencies needed on the board.
 Based on this competency review, board members may be added or replaced.
 The board member selection process is guided by identifying competencies facilitating the company's expansion.
 Areim, as the primary owner, proactively champions diversity, inclusion, and equality, ensuring equitable treatment for all employees irrespective of gender, nationality, age, or background.
 The board is evaluated by the shareholders of the company through the annual general meeting.
 If deemed in the company's best interest, the shareholders will reelect the board for an additional year during the Annual General Meeting.
 However, members can be reelected earlier than the next AGM if there is a majority vote at an Extraordinary General Meeting to replace one or several board members.

-Evaluation of the board

-The board is evaluated annually to ensure that it has the right skills for its responsibilities, including ensuring that the company reduces negative environmental impacts from its activities.
+Evaluation of the board The board is evaluated annually to ensure that it has the right skills for its responsi- bilities, including ensuring that the company reduces negative environmental impacts from its activities.
 The board is evaluated by the company's shareholders through the Annual General Meeting.
 The AGM will decide annually on the board's discharge from liability ("Ansvarsfrihet").
 If deemed to have acted in the best interest of the company, the shareholders will re-elect the board for an additional year.
 However, members can be re-elected earlier than the next AGM if there is a majority vote to replace one or several board members.

-Remuneration of the board

-Dependent board members are not remunerated for their seats on the board of directors.
+Remuneration of the board Dependent board members are not remunerated for their seats on the board of directors.
 Independent board members are compensated at market level for a company in the same industry and size.
 Members of the board who are not employees of the main owner get a remuneration package consisting of fixed compensation in line with the market for a company of the same size and industry.
 In addition to the fixed remuneration, board members who are not employees of the main owner are also offered the opportunity to invest in the company through an incentive program.
 No other remuneration is given to the members of the board.
 The fixed remuneration for the board is decided upon at the Annual General Meeting by the shareholders.
 The board decides on the fixed remuneration for the CEO.
-The CEO has decided on fixed remuneration for the management team.
-Each body is responsible for keeping the remuneration levels at market levels.

-Responsibilities for the Executive Managers

-EcoDataCenter's CEO is responsible for and manages the day-to-day operations of EcoDataCenter in accordance with the board's guidelines and instructions.
+The CEO has decided on fixed remuneration levels at market levels.
+Responsibilities for the Executive Managers EcoDataCenter's CEO is responsible for and manages the day-to-day operations of EcoDataCenter in accordance with the board's guidelines and instructions.
 The executive management team supports the CEO, a team that consists of nine members, of which two are women.
 The executive management team has extensive experience in senior positions across technology, IT, finance, and real estate in both Swedish and international companies.
 EcoDataCenter's executive management team is responsible for developing and updating the organization's purpose, value or mission statements, strategies, policies, and goals related to sustainable development.
-The Management team is responsible for developing and approving all sustainable development strategies and targets.
-The strategies and targets that have been decided were finalized by management in February 2024 and anchored with the board of directors in March 2024.
-Sustainability is represented in the executive management team by the CMO, heading up marketing and sustainability.
-Management is directly involved with stakeholders to ensure that processes are followed and monitored. →→
+The Management team is responsible for developing and targets that have been decided were finalized by management in February 2024 and anchored with the board of directors in March 2024.
+Sustainability is represented in the executive management team by the CMO, bedring une proving and updating the Management team is directly involved with the point.